 However, the same studies show that low concentrations of hydrogen peroxide can actually help with the healing process.
 This is very confusing, we know!

-It is best to leave the hydrogen peroxide flushing to your veterinarian.
+Accordingly, it is best to leave the hydrogen peroxide flushing to your veterinarian.

 Animal professionals can best decide if the antimicrobial power of the fluid is worth the possible cell damage, and choose the right concentration.

-Is Rubbing Alcohol A Suitable Antiseptic For Cat Wounds?
+Is Rubbing Alcohol Suitable For Cat Wounds?